What is Potash alum?

-Ans: Alums are double salts containing sulphate ion and have similar composition and properties.
-Some examples for alums are sodium alum, ammonium alum, and chrome alum.
+Alums are double salts containing sulphate ions and have similar compositions and properties.
+Some examples of alums are sodium alum, ammonium alum, and chrome alum.

-Ans: When moderately heated it dissolves in its water of crystallization.
-If more strongly heated water molecules evaporate and when exposed to very high temperatures sulfuric acid is expelled and remaining mixture contains alumina and sulfate of potash.
+When moderately heated it dissolves in its water of crystallization.
+If more strongly heated water molecules evaporate and when exposed to very high temperatures sulphuric acid is expelled and remaining mixture contains alumina and sulfate of potash.

 - Used in the dyeing industry in the production of mordants and pigments.